The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Experiments

-To produce results in feasible computational time, we select a subset of 10 stocks, trying to preserve a sufficiently varied set of liquidity characteristics, see appendix Section \ref{sec:stock_selection}.
-To apply the model confidence set procedure, we divide the 55 weeks of data into $W=11$ five-week periods (note that data from the week starting on January 7, 2019, is used to start the rolling window normalization required for deepLOB and deepOF architectures).
-Each window is divided into a joint training-validation set, the first four weeks, and a test set, the fifth week.
-The training-validation set is then further split into training and validation sets by randomly selecting 5 days out of the four weeks for validation.
-The training dataset is used to choose the $\alpha$ to define the return labels, as detailed in appendix Section \ref{sec:return_def} (note that the choice of $\alpha$ is specific to the choice of window, horizon, and ticker).
-The joint training-validation dataset is then used to train the models.
-For the empirical benchmark model, this simply means determining the empirical distribution of returns in the training-validation set.
-For the deep neural network architectures, this amounts to finding the optimal parameters which minimize the weighted cross-entropy loss.
-To do so, we use Adam optimization with validation-based early stopping as described in Section \ref{sec:deep_learning}.
+In this section, we explore the four questions introduced in Section \ref{sec:questions} and attempt to answer them via the statistical framework provided by model confidence sets (MCS).
+This inference procedure allows to compare a set of competing models $\mathcal{M}_0$ based on observed loss time series $\{L_{i,w}\}_{w=1}^W$ where $L_{i,w}$ denotes the loss of model $i\in\mathcal{M}_0$ at time $w\in W$.
+To apply the model confidence set procedure to the data described in Section \ref{sec:dataset}, we divide the 55 weeks from January 14, 2019 to January 31, 2020 into $W=11$ five-week periods\footnote{Data from the week starting on January 7, 2019, is used to start the rolling window standardization required for deepLOB and deepOF architectures}, as represented in Figure \ref{fig:rolling_window}.
+Each window of data $\mathcal{D}_w$ is divided into a training-validation set $\mathcal{D}_{w,\text{train}}\cup \mathcal{D}_{w,\text{val}}$, the first four weeks, and a test set $\mathcal{D}_{w,\text{test}}$, the fifth week.
+The joint training-validation set is then further split into training and validation sets by randomly selecting 5 days out of the four weeks for validation.
+First, the training dataset $\mathcal{D}_{w,\text{train}}$ is used to choose the $\gamma$ threshold for defining the return labels, as detailed in Section \ref{sec:responses} (note that the choice of $\gamma$ is specific to the choice of window, horizon, and ticker).
+Then, the joint training-validation dataset $\mathcal{D}_{w,\text{train}}\cup \mathcal{D}_{w,\text{val}}$ is used to train the models.
+For the \textit{unpredictive benchmark} model, this simply means determining the empirical distribution of returns in $\mathcal{D}_{w,\text{train}}\cup \mathcal{D}_{w,\text{val}}$, cf.\ Appendix \ref{app:descriptive_stats_responses}.
+For the deep neural network architectures, this amounts to finding the optimal parameters which minimize the training weighted cross-entropy loss.
+To do so, we use Adam optimization with validation-based early stopping as described in Appendix \ref{app:deep_learning}.
+Once the model has been trained we compute the out-of-sample losses on $\mathcal{D}_{w,\text{test}}$, i.e.\ for period $w\in\{1,\ldots,11\}$ and model $i\in\mathcal{M}_0$